spotify/SpotifyLogin/README.md

 ### Pre-requisites
 You will need to register your app in the [Developer Portal](https://developer.spotify.com/my-applications/#!/applications).

-To proceed, you will need a unique redirect url, a client ID and a client secret.
+Make sure to use a unique redirect url and to supply the bundle ID from your app.

-Make sure to put in your bundle ID from your app.
+After registering, you will receive a client ID and a client secret.

 ### Set up SwiftLogin